-As so many of you have already devoured the epic King of Scars since publication last month, we thought it was only fair to share with you an exclusive Q&A with Leigh Bardugo.
+As so many of you have already devoured the epic King of Scars, we thought it was only fair to share with you an exclusive Q&A with Leigh Bardugo.

 Here Leigh answers some Grishaverse-related questions, especially ones you may have had whilst reading King of Scars.